AdrianaCaetano/Data_Project_Club/1_Manufacturing/README.md

 Then I created a coorelation matrix to check how features correlate to each other
 ![Correlation matrix](images/correlation_matrix.png)

+Analysing the matrix, we can note that there is perfect positive correlation between :
+- Temperature 1,2,3 and 4
+- pressure bar 1 and 2
+- Pressure bar 5 and 6

+also there is a perfect negative correlation between:
+- Volume flow l/min 2 and temperature 3

+And the features that have the greater impact on the Effective factor are:
+- pressure bar 1 and 2

+**But how the other correlations may affect the efficiency?**

-Then, I created a list to check correlations above +-0.7 to check how these pairs affect the efficiency of the system.
-The system is affect when the following sensors reach the cited thresholds at the same time:
+To answeer this question, I created a list with all correlations above +-0.7 and created plots to visualize how these pairs affect the efficiency of the system.
+The graphs can clearly show that the system is affected when the following sensors reach the cited thresholds:

     Cooling efficiency < 25 and Motor power W > 2800
                             and Pressure bar 3 < 1